DrAmaze/sofa_surfer/README.md

 * Filter hosts by username, email, and other user information to meet the needs of your trip.
 * Users can create, read, update, and destroy bookings with other users.
 * Users can update their user information.
+* Read other user information by viewing their profiles.

 ### Search